Our Code of Conduct

-The purpose of this Code of Conduct is to provide basic guidelines for situations in which ethical issues arise.
+The purpose of this Code of Conduct is to provide basic guidelines for situations in which issues arise.
 In these situations, before you act, stop and think about what you’re about to do.
 A good test is: how would you feel about your behavior being published online.
 Would you be even slightly embarrassed or ashamed?
 If you would not be proud then don’t do it.

 Code of Conduct Principles

-We are committed to maintaining the highest degree of integrity in all our dealings with potential, current and past members of our chapter/skaters, both in terms of normal confidentiality, and the protection of all personal information received in the course of running a chapter and getting to know your skaters
+We are committed to maintaining the highest degree of integrity in all our dealings with potential, current and past members of our chapter/skaters, both in terms of normal confidentiality, and the protection of all personal information received in the course of running a chapter and getting to know your skaters.

 We work collaboratively as a team and acknowledge and value each other, we demonstrate trust and respect thereby creating a supportive skating environment and team atmosphere.
-Our chapter relationships are based on trust and respect and you as chapter managers/admin are accountable for displaying behaviours that support our inclusive culture.
+Our chapter relationships are based on trust and respect and you as chapter managers/admin are accountable for displaying behaviors that support our inclusive culture.

 Things to avoid

-Below is a list of potential scandals that are so heinously bad, they could be viewed as serious misconduct and grounds for immediate removal as a chapter manager, or grounds for a skater to be removed from attending events.
+Below is a list of potential actions that are so heinously bad, they could be viewed as serious misconduct and grounds for immediate removal as a chapter manager, or grounds for a skater to be removed from attending events.

 It’s a pretty extreme list of offenses, but we need to cover them.

-Threatening, intimidating, sexually harassing, discriminating against, or fighting with members (as in fisticuffs – calm, reasoned, verbal debating is fine)
+- Threatening, intimidating, sexually harassing, discriminating against, or fighting with members (as in fisticuffs – calm, reasoned, verbal debating is fine)

-Sharing confidential information that you are privy to as a result of being a part of the Chapter Admins group.
+- Sharing confidential information that you are privy to as a result of being a part of the Chapter Admins group.

-Any action that could make us lose trust and confidence in you.
+Basically, any action that could make us lose trust and confidence in you.

 This is a fairly comprehensive list, but it’s not exhaustive.
 Other things may come up which we haven’t thought of - because we haven’t had to!
 Please don’t make us!